 For the Birds

-Designed for Deployment at the Anholt Offshore Windfarm, Denmark
+Anholt Offshore Windfarm, Denmark

 Wind turbines create various frequencies of sound pollution during operation both above and below water.
 Amplitude and frequencies vary depending on source: air foil turbulence, mechanical equipment and aerodynamic modulation.
 Although various studies and international environmental regulations have been set to limit wind farm noise production, they only take into consideration negative effects on humans.
 To date, there has been relatively little to no targeted research on how acoustic emissions affect the local wildlife.